Skip to content

 Displays the number of unique rows in a Series, without modifying the Series itself.

-See Pandas docs for nunique() for additional usage information, including more configuration options you can pass to this Pandas Checks method.
+See Pandas docs for nunique() for additional usage information, including more configuration options (the dropna argument) you can pass to this Pandas Checks method.

 Parameters: